Dentiva-Bangkit/Dentiva-Bangkit/README.md

 ## About Project

 Dentiva is an innovative application designed to revolutionize dental healthcare by offering comprehensive solutions for identifying, treating, and preventing dental diseases.
-With the increasing prevalence of dental issues globally, there is a pressing need for accessible and efficient tools to address oral health concerns.
-Dentiva aims to fill this gap by leveraging cutting-edge technology to empower users in managing their dental well-being.
+In an era where dental issues are increasingly prevalent globally, there is an urgent need for accessible and efficient tools to address oral health concerns.
+Dentiva aims to fill this crucial gap by leveraging cutting-edge technology to empower users in managing their dental well-being.
+Beyond disease detection and personalized oral care guidance, Dentiva goes the extra mile by recommending nearby dental clinics and providing reminders or schedules for brushing teeth.
+This holistic approach ensures that users not only receive immediate assistance in managing dental conditions but also maintain proactive oral hygiene practices.

 ## Dentiva Android App